nginx/unit-docs/source/installation.rst

 .. warning::

-   These distributions are maintained by respective communities, not NGINX.
+   These distributions are maintained by their respective communities, not NGINX.
+Use them with caution.
-   Proceed with caution.

 ..
    Legacy anchors are left here so that external links remain valid